BRT Sunway Line: Features

-The dedicated elevated busway runs isolated from traffic congestion from the Sunway-Setia Jaya Station, which is located near the KTM Setia Jaya Komuter station (linked by covered pedestrian walkways), and ends at the USJ 7 Station of the Kelana Jaya Line extension, where there is "paid area to paid area" integration between the LRT and BRT service by virtue of the BRT platform sharing the paid area of the concourse of the LRT station.
+The dedicated elevated busway runs isolated from traffic congestion from the Sunway-Setia Jaya Station, which is located near KTM Komuter's (linked by covered pedestrian walkways), and ends at the station of the LRT Kelana Jaya Line extension, where there is paid-area integration between the LRT and BRT lines by virtue of the BRT platform sharing the paid area of the concourse of the LRT station.

-The bus will complement both line by providing the linkage to various forms of public transports.
-There will be 15 environmentally-friendly buses as they are electrical-powered and travel on a speed of 30 and 40 km/h on average.
+There are 15 environmentally-friendly buses as they are electrical-powered and travel on a speed of 30 and 40 km/h on average.
 The electric buses will not have any gas emission and can operate for 12 hours before the next charging cycle with a range of 250 km or 23 trips per day.
 The electric buses are designed to look almost like trains.

 The BRT stations are built with a modern and contemporary design, which include universal access facilities the disabled community such as tactiles for the blind, ramps as well as low ticket counters.
 Safety features at the stations consist of closed-circuit TV cameras as well as pedestrian bridges so that commuters can cross from one platform to another with ease.
 SunU-Monash halt has park-and-ride facilities with a total of 1,153 car parking bays, which includes 102 special bays for lady drivers and 23 for the handicapped group, and another 121 bays for motorcycles.

 According to Prasarana, the ridership for the entire line is forecasted to be at 2,400 riders per hour for 2015 and is expected to reach 5,200 people every hour in 2035.